Rodrifer/rodrifer/README.md

-- 🔭 I’m currently working on Argentime Frontend
+- 🔭 I’m currently working on Komica
-- 🌱 I’m currently learning Nextjs, Styled components, Strapi
-- 👯 I’m looking to collaborate on Reactjs/Nextjs Projects
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: rodrifer@gmail.com